deis/deis/README.md

 ```

 Use `deis run` to execute one-off commands and explore the deployed container.
 Coming soon: `deis attach` to jump into a live container.

+## Testing the cluster

+Integration tests and corresponding documentation can be found under the [`tests/`](tests/) folder.

+## Hacking on Deis

+Learn how to [hack on Deis](http://docs.deis.io/en/latest/contributing/hacking/) with a Docker-based development workflow.

 ## Troubleshooting